DeepakBookdown/stat120_bookdown/_book/Short_Report_1.md

 # Short Report 1

-## Due Date

-**Proposal Deadline**: Before class on Monday, 10/09/2023.

-**Final Report Deadline**: Before Class on Friday, 10/13/2023.
+**Short Report 1 Deadline**: Before 5 pm on Friday, 02/02/2024.
+*Proposal Deadline*: Before 11:59 pm on Sunday, 01/28/2024.

 ## Introduction

 This lab report is an individual assignment.
 While discussions about the data and R code with classmates are allowed, forming questions and answering them about the data should be done independently.
-Please follow the [Report Guidelines](https://stat120-fall23.netlify.app/report-guidelines) available on the course helper webpage before starting the report.
+Please follow the [Report Guidelines](https://stat120-winter24.netlify.app/report-guidelines) available on the course helper webpage before starting the report.

 ## Data Retrieval